aleventhal/js2at/README.md

 ## Installation

-1. Install the native messaging host
+1. Install the message broker

+The message broker passes messages back and forth between an AT and the browser.

 On Windows, run message-broker/install-broker-win.bat Otherwise, run message-broker/install-broker.sh

-The native messaging host installer does not yet support Firefox.
+The message broker installer does not yet support Firefox or Edge.

+It is not necessary or useful on Chrome OS, which will need a different mechanism for communicating with ATs, since they are non-native and essentially browser extensions.

 2. Install the extension